 If you’ve read my first blog about the importance of branding for musicians and some basic terminology, then you’re ready to start laying the foundation for your own brand.

-One of the most important assets you have is your brand, and your brand’s effectiveness is determined by how well you are able to communicate what makes you unique or worthy of attention.
+One of the most important assets you have is your brand, and your brand’s effectiveness is determined by how well you are able to connect with people on an emotional level.
 Why?
 Because not everyone will listen to your music when they come across it.
 Instead, they will have to make decisions about you based on your name, online presentation, bios, descriptions and everything else that relates to you.
 If these aspects don’t get their attention or resonate with their identity, then they are less likely to listen to your music.

 In this blog, I will go over the 4 general steps that are essential to help you build your own brand.

 Step 1 – Develop Self-Awareness

 One of the most important things you can do as an artist is to know who you are and understand yourself inside and out.
 More specifically, you need to know what makes you relatable and interesting so you can communicate that to others.

 To have a deeper understanding of yourself, you need self-awareness.
 I like to describe self-awareness as the ability to objectively and honestly analyze oneself from a third person perspective to understand one’s values, beliefs and behaviors.

 To be clear, self-awareness is not a switch you can just turn on.
 Developing self-awareness occurs over a period of time and is somewhat dependent on being aware of the numerous factors that influence human development and this concept we call a “self.”
 I believe we all have some degree of it, but it may take external influences, like another person’s impartial perspective, to help you understand yourself better.
 Even if you don’t have strong self-awareness at this point in time, that doesn’t mean you can’t work on developing it.